Shubamium/Shubamium/README.md

 <br>
 <h2>I'm Currently Learning/Working On</h2>
-<h2>I'm Currently Learning/Working On</h2>
 In any practice, Fundamentals is the most important to grasp as such, I'm now making a bunch of **vanilla JavaScript** project before jumping into a framework.
-I'm also currently researching about web development using wordpress for a freelance opportunities
+I'm also currently researching about web development using wordpress for a freelance opportunities.

 <h2>I will be learning - Queue</h2>
 Going forward, I'm planning to tackle a JavaScript frameworks and a number of related technologies along with it: